hasbegun/security_agent/readme.md

 ### Story
 I was asked (in the interview) to implement the AI chat bot that handles tool selections: security incident tool and log look up tool.
 Otherwise just do chat like ChatGPT.
 This is the answer (source) and is considered a good answer.
 Hope this helps others looking for a SW Engineering job.
+backend: free to choose (by candidate.)
+frontend: React (but you can choose others for your interview.)
+Front end is pretty simple.
+Only one page.
+No auth handling.
+Just interact with the backend.